khanarbazz/Cleaning-Managing-and-Analyzing-Data-in-Excel/README.md

 # Cleaning-Managing-and-Analyzing-Data-in-Excel

 ## Project Overview
 This project demonstrates how to use Microsoft Excel for cleaning, managing, manipulating, and analyzing data.
-It covers various aspects of data analysis, including the use of simple and complex formulas, pivot tables, chart creation and formatting, filtering, and conditional formatting.
+It covers various aspects of data analysis,statistical analysis like outliers detection,use of simple and complex formulas, pivot tables, chart creation and formatting, filtering, and conditional formatting.

 ## Features